mabr0wn/flask-apollo-react-hooks-docker-graphql/README.md

       - PORT=3000
 ```

-  Now your have a bare minimum application with flask server and docker deployment.
+  Now your have a bare minimum application with flask server and react client.
 Run the following command below:

 ` $ docker-compose up --build`